 Is A Strangulated Hernia Dangerous?

-A strangulated hernia is dangerous and considered a surgical emergency that requires urgent professional attention.
-If left untreated the hernia will cause severe pain
+As a Strangulated Hernia can cut off the blood supply to the tissues in the abdomen it is extremely dangerous and considered a surgical emergency that requires urgent professional attention.
+If left untreated it will cause severe pain.

 - Severe or sharp pain